 Located in downtown Champaign, Illinois, Emmanuel Memorial Episcopal Church stands as a testimonial to the love and power of Jesus Christ, as expressed in the persevering ministry of a Christian community that has grown over more than 100 years.

 Beginning shortly after the Civil War, the early congregations of Emmanuel Church worshiped in meeting halls and schoolhouses.
 On Sunday, February 4th, 1883, our first church at the corner of State and University formally opened its doors to for worship and service to the community.
 A fire behind the altar destroyed a portion of the roof and damaged furnishings in February 1910.
 It was during repairs that talk turned toward construction of a new, larger building.

 Mr. and Mrs. John Polk offered a large donation in memory of their three sons, John Jr., Robert Collins and Cicero Justice Polk as funding to construct a new church building in 1916.
 At their request, the church's name was changed to incorporate the word "Memorial."
 Eight months later, supplemented by parish funds, construction began on the $50,000 church, parish hall and rectory.

-Ralph Adams Cram of the Boston, Massachusetts firm of Cram and Ferguson, one of the foremost church architects in the history of the United States, was the principal designer of the church and its companion buildings.
-Cram incorporated the three-fold theme of the Trinity in numerous features of the church, which includes 21 memorial stained glass windows.
-The iconography honors Emmanuel, the symbolic name of Jesus, "God With Us," and represents the life of Christ.
-The church building also houses a "Lady Chapel" dedicated to the Virgin Mary.
+Ralph Adams Cram, one of the foremost Gothic Revival architects in the history of the United States, was the principal designer of the church and its companion buildings.
+Cram incorporated the three-fold theme of the Trinity in numerous features of the church, which also includes 21 memorial stained glass windows.
+The iconography honors Emmanuel, the symbolic name of Jesus, "God With Us," and represents key events in his life.
+The church building also houses a Lady Chapel dedicated to the Virgin Mary.
 At 10:00 am on June 26, 1918, The Rt.
 Rev. Granville H. Sherwood, Bishop of the Diocese of Springfield, presided at the consecration of the new church building.